dokmelody/jam/docs/specs/Doknil.md

 In Doknil a fact about a specific role is also a fact about the more generic role.
 For example if ``x isa Feature of p``, then ``x isa Task of p``.

+If a role has complement ``of`` then all its children roles must have the same complement, because it must be explicit that the role follow the "parts semantic".

 ### Object complements

 In a fact like ``$i isa issue of $p``, ``p`` is the object ``complement``.
 It is an instance for which ``i`` plays the role of ``Issue``.